modalitysystems/modalitysoftware-docs/twa/automation/customerHosted.md

 > **Important**: because this configuration results in all parts of the TWA Automation service being hosted within a customer's Azure tenant, the customer assumes responsibility for monitoring of the service and raising any issues with Modality for investigation.
 It may be necessary to export log files or temporarily provide access to installed components for troubleshooting.

+> NOTE: Teamwork Automation cannot be used against a TWA database that has been enabled for PII anonymisation.

 ## Required Components

 The following Azure resources are required to install TWA Automation: